-Through an integrated network of rapid and reliable public transport we are committed to making public transport the easiest way to travel in our city, and beyond.
+Through an integrated network of rapid and reliable public transport we are committed to making public transport the greener, better connected and an easy way to travel in our city, and beyond.

 Working in partnership with Hampshire County Council, the Isle of Wight Council and local transport operators, we are delivering a programme called South East Hampshire Rapid Transit.
 Through a network of bus priority routes, direct rapid transit services will reduce journey times for those travelling into the city by bus.